 I have always suspected that there are tens of thousands of women in the world who hate their bodies.
-Writing this blog has confirmed my belief, if not my estimate of numbers, and I feel that it’s my personal mission to do everything in my power to help those women embrace their gorgeous bodies.
-Now, and going forward.
+Writing this blog has confirmed my belief, if not my estimate of numbers, and I want to do everything in my power to help those women embrace their gorgeous bodies.

 But when conversations arise about truly changing the tide, the focus often turns to girls and young women – the generations that are just LEARNING to hate their bodies, the girls who are sensitive and malleable, the young women who may be able to not-learn or un-learn before those negative messages get ingrained.
 And I’ll admit that I feel less equipped to advise and help tweens and pre-teens.